TechplexEngineer/campus_ztp/README.md

 device(config)#interface ethernet 1/1/3
 device(config-if-e1000-1/1/3)#dhcp snooping relay information subscriber-id stackmaster
 ```
-Note: Modifications were made to 'get_version' to include an option for looking up by the device serial number in addition to looking up by the subscriber-id and port number.
+Note: Modifications were made to 'get_version' to include an option for looking up by the device serial number in addition to looking up by t
+he subscriber-id and port number.

-Then copy over st2_dhcp_webhook and dhcp_commit_valid.py to the /etc/dhcp directory make sure that both files are executable and modify the API key in the file with the key you generate with:
+Then copy over st2_dhcp_webhook and dhcp_commit_valid.py to the /etc/dhcp directory make sure that both files are executable and modify the A
+PI key in the file with the key you generate with:

 ```
 st2 apikey create -k -m '{"used_by":"DHCP server"}'
 ```

-Edit the dhcp_commit_valid.py file to include the vender OUI'S (or macs) you want to perform ZTP on and the max_timespan to retain previous request for the same MAC (This suppresses duplicate DHCP requests from the same switch).
+Edit the dhcp_commit_valid.py file to include the vender OUI'S (or macs) you want to perform ZTP on and the max_timespan to retain previous r
+equest for the same MAC (This suppresses duplicate DHCP requests from the same switch).

 ```
 valid_ouis = ['cc:4e:24','60:9c:9f']